-The Department of Correction reported no cases of HAI for 2008 to DHSS.
+The Department of Correction reported no healthcare associated infections in 2009.

-Delaware Hospital Associated Infection Reporting Data: Report to the Delaware General Assembly for 2008
+Delaware Hospital Associated Infection Reporting Data: Report to the Delaware General Assembly for 2009

 Background

 Healthcare-associated infections (HAIs) are infections that patients acquire during the course of receiving treatment for other conditions within a healthcare setting.
 These HAIs can worsen illnesses or prolong hospital stays.
 Some sources estimate that HAIs account for an estimated 2 million infections, 90,000 deaths, and \$4.5 billion in excess health care costs annually.3